rightscale/policies/tags/tag_checker_policy/README.md

 **What it does**

-Uses RightScale Cloud Language (RCL) to check all instances in an account for a given tag key and reports back which servers or instances are missing the tag.
+Uses RightScale Cloud Language (RCL) to check all instances and volumes in an account for a given tag key and reports back which resources are missing the tag.

-**Instance Names**
+**Resource Names**
 The report will show the name or the resource_uid of the resource.
-If the resource doesn't have an instance name then it will display the resource_uid.
+If the resource doesn't have an  name then it will display the resource_uid.
 For resources that do not have a name, you can follow the resource link and provide name.
 The next report will have the new resource name

 **Using Advanced Tags**